awsdocs/amazon-api-gateway-developer-guide/doc_source/rest-api-mutual-tls.md

 curl -v --key ./my-key.key --cert ./my-cert.pem api.example.com
 ```

 Your API is invoked only if your truststore trusts the certificate\.
-If the certificate isn't trusted, is expired, or doesn't use a supported algorithm, the request is denied with a `403` status code\.
+If the certificate isn't trusted, is expired, or doesn't use a supported algorithm, API Gateway doesn't fail the TLS handshake and denies the request with a `403` status code\.

 **Note**
 API Gateway doesn't verify if a certificate has been revoked\.